Itz-umairhassan/Itz-umairhassan/README.md

-- 👋 Hi, I’m Umairhassan.
+- 👋 Hi, I’m Umair hassan.
 Student of software Engineering.
 - 👀 I’m interested in learning new skills and technologies
 - 🌱 Currently working in MERN and java technologies.
 <!---